-Transfer students are required to take 69 semester hours at IIT and transfer 60 semester hours to complete the bachelor's degree for a total of 129 semester hours.
+Transfer students are required to take 66 semester hours at IIT and transfer 63 semester hours to complete the Bachelor's degree for a total of 129 semester hours.
 This includes 17 information technology courses for a total of 51 semester hours in the major.
-An additional 18 semester hours outside the major must be taken at IIT in order to satisfy the remaining IIT General Education Requirements.
-These include four 300/400-level humanities and social science electives and two IPRO courses.
-Two social science electives must be from the same field and one must be from a different field; lower level social science electives count towards this requirement.
+An additional 18 semester hours outside the major must be taken at IIT in order to satisfy the remaining IIT general education requirements.
+These include three 300/400-level humanities and social sciences electives and two IPRO courses.
+Two social sciences electives must be from the same field and one must be from a different field; lower-level social sciences electives count towards this requirement.
 The computer science general education requirement may be satisfied by completion of ITM 311.
-Students who enter the program with less than sixty hours of total transfer credit or less than five hours of mathematics credit will be required to take BUS 221, Statistics for Managerial Decision Making.
+Students who enter the program with less than 60 hours of total transfer credit or less than five hours of mathematics credit will be required to take BUS 221 -Statistics for Managerial Decision Making.